 Questions To Ask

-- What ethical problem did your group have to overcome?
+- How did your group overcome ⚖️ ethical problem* did your group have to overcome?

-- Create a system of rules to keep the fish from going extinct.
+- Create a system of 🚦 rules to keep the lake from being over-fished.

 - Does your system promote rewards or punishment?
 Which do you think is better?